I assumed he meant in size… He didn’t… He was a ninja character assassin…

 Lucifer was summoned…

-I was disappointed, I half expected a cloud of red smoke, or at least a pentangle and a chicken sacrifice.
+I was expecting a cloud of red smoke, thunder and lightning, or at least a pentangle and a chicken sacrifice.
 Instead, a fairly normal looking horse was led across.
-It didn’t have cloven hooves, and I couldn’t see a 666, but he was different from the others, bigger, slightly scarier, and had white snot – like it’d just been caught snorting cocaine in the stable.
-It also had a slightly mental stare, like the guy that gets on the bus and everyone silently says, “Please God, not me”… but this was me… and we were going to be on the same bus for the next few hours.
+It didn’t have cloven hooves, and I couldn’t see a 666, but he was different from the others, bigger, slightly scarier, and had white snot – like it’d just been snorting some cocaine in the stable.
+It also had a slightly mental stare, like the guy that gets on the bus and everyone silently says, “Please God, not me“… but this was me… and we were going to be on the same bus for the next few hours.

-We stared at each other for a while, like boxers do before a fight.
-A dust cloud appeared as it pawed at the ground.
-I wasn’t sure if it was excited, or preparing a shallow grave.
+me and Luke stared at each other for a while, like boxers do just before they kickoff.
+As we stood there silently, a dust cloud appeared as Luke pawed at the ground with its hoof.
+I wasn’t sure if it was excited, or just preparing a shallow grave.

 The Boss shouted out equine setup instructions…